Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Far-Forward Detectors

 The next detector subsystem is the off-momentum detector (OMD).
 This subsystem comprises two silicon planes, spaced two meters apart, and placed just after the BXDS01A dipole magnet outside the beam pipe vacuum.
 The OMD is engineered to detect scattered protons and charged particles originating from nuclear dissociation, with rigidities below 60\% of those of the beam particles.
 The lower magnetic rigidity causes these charged particles to experience a larger bending angle in the dipole magnets, causing them to be steered out of the beam pipe.

 The third one is the Zero-Degree Calorimeter (ZDC), positioned immediately upstream of the BXDS01B dipole magnet.
-The ZDC is built to detect high-energy neutrons and photons, as well as low-energy photons ($>$100 MeV), critical for distinguishing between incoherent and coherent events in scatterings with heavy nuclei.
-Since neutral particles are unaffected by magnets, they travel in a straight line from the interaction point along the crossing angle for the interaction region.
-The ZDC will comprise an electromagnetic calorimeter (EMCAL) and a hadronic calorimeter (HCAL).
-The EMCAL includes a PbWO4 crystal and a silicon pixel layer, whereas the HCAL features scintillator plates interspersed with silicon and lead plates, covering seven interaction lengths~\cite{PhysRevD.111.072013}.
+The ZDC is built to detect high-energy neutrons and photons, as well as low-energy photons ($>$100 MeV), critical for distinguishing between incoherent and coherent events in scatterings with heavy nuclei~\cite{PhysRevD.111.072013}.
 This study focuses on the imaging probability of coherent light nuclei at the second interaction region.
 Given that the ZDC is dedicated to detecting neutral particles, it has been excluded from the present analysis.

 The final detector subsystem is the Roman Pots at the secondary focus (RPSF).
 The RPSF is designed to detect scattered protons and nuclear fragments with minimal rigidity changes, up to a scattering angle of 5 mrad.
 It is equipped with two silicon tracking layers at the secondary focus to observe scattered particles with $p_{T} \sim 0$.
 However, the detector must maintain a safe distance from the beam—one typically set by the ``10$\sigma$ rule", where $\sigma$ denotes the transverse beam size and which is calculated by: